On the permutation equivariance principle for causal estimands: Extensions to ratio estimands

 \section{Extensions to ratio estimands}

 Causal inference with binary outcomes is not uncommon, and the risk ratio and odds ratio are typical alternative effect measures.
-The proposed permutation-invariant, complete, and residual-free estimands $\boldsymbol{\Delta}$ generalize to ratio measures.
-Specifically, the log risk ratio and log odds ratio are obtained by replacing the building block $f$ with the compositions $h \circ f = \log(f)$ and $h \circ f = \log(f/(1-f))$, respectively.
-We illustrate applications of the previous results to the risk ratio and odds ratio in the following two corollaries.
+The proposed permutation equivariant, complete, and residual-free estimands $\boldsymbol{\Delta}$ generalize to ratio measures.
+Specifically, the log risk ratio and log odds ratio are obtained by replacing the building block $f$ with the compositions $\log(h \circ f) = \log(f)$ (here, $h(x)=x$) and $\log(h \circ f) = \log\{f/(1-f)\}$ (here, $h(x)=x/(1-x)$), respectively.
+To proceed, the class of vectors of estimands on the ratio scale in Definition \ref{def:pi-estimands-defi} can be written as